About Payette County

 Property & Public Records

-The Payette County Recorder's Office, located at 1130 3rd Avenue North, Room 105, Payette, ID 83661, maintains all land records for the county including warranty deeds, quit claim deeds, mortgages, deeds of trust, mechanic's liens, agricultural liens, UCC filings, easements, subdivision plats, and other instruments affecting real property title.
-The Recorder can be reached at (208) 642-6009 and provides public access to records during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM, excluding holidays.
+Payette Clerk of the District Court's Office, located at 1130 3rd Avenue North, Room 105, Payette, ID 83661, maintains all land records for Payette County including warranty deeds, quit claim deeds, mortgages, deeds of trust, mechanic's liens, agricultural liens, UCC filings, easements, subdivision plats, and other instruments affecting real property title.
+The Recorder can be reached through the office provides public access to records during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM, excluding holidays.

 - The Recorder charges statutory fees including $10.00 for the first page of a recorded document and $3.00 for each additional page.